migranchik/medsi_solve/README.md

 - BOT.py - our Telegram bot - interface for patient
 - II_we_need_to_WIN.py - total researching data
 - finally_data.csv - final data of our researching
+- primaryDataforTraining.py - primary preprocessing of dataset for train